ydyxj/fieldtrip-code/README.md

 # fieldtrip-code

-- fieldtrip code for time frequency analysis, ITPC, and source location
+- fieldtrip code of time frequency analysis, ITPC, and source location for group analysis
 - not include preprocessing